enricobn/iuv/README.md

 `./gradlew iuv:iuv-core install`

 ### Compile and run the examples pages
-- when you change (and install) a new version on the iuv-core library you have to delete the examples/buttons/out folder.
-- from IntelliJ build the project (Ctrl-F9)
-- right click on examples/buttons/web/examples_buttons.html -> open in browser
+Run the build task for project examples/buttons.
+From the command line you can run `./gradlew examples/buttons:build`.
+That task creates a web folder under build, then you have to run a web server to serve that folder.
-- right click on examples/buttons/web/examples_grid.html -> open in browser
+A simple solution in IntelliJ is to right click on index.html.html -> open in browser, but I have experienced some problems with source maps.
+Another simple way, if you have python installed, is:
+`cd examples/buttons/build/web`
+`python -m SimpleHTTPServer [port]`
+It will run a server listening on the specified port, or 8000 if not specfied.

+### Compile and run the examples unit tests
+The same as above, but you have to open test.html

 ### Compile and run the unit tests
-- when you change (and install) a new version on the iuv-core library you have to delete the examples/buttons/out folder.
-- from IntelliJ build the project (Ctrl-F9)
-- right click on examples/buttons/web/test.html -> open in browser
+TODO